daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /README.md

 Simply put, a container is another process on your machine that has been isolated from all other processes on the host machine.

 # Running first commands:
-This command starts a new container based on <image>.
+This command starts a new container based on an image.

 `docker run [OPTIONS] <image>`